niteshj11/azure-app-service-ai-scenarios-integrated-sample/README.md

 ### **Q: How do I enable multimodal capabilities?**
 **A:** Enable "Multimodal" in `/settings` and ensure your model supports vision/audio (like gpt-4o, phi-4-multimodal).
 Upload images/audio via the 📎 button.

+### **Q: How do I use reasoning model capabilities?**
+**A:** Enable "Reasoning" in `/settings` and use models like `o1-mini`, `o1-preview`, or `deepseek-r1`.
+These models provide advanced problem-solving and step-by-step reasoning.
+Set "Reasoning Effort" to control depth (low/medium/high) and enable "Show Reasoning" to see the thinking process.

+### **Q: How do I use structured input/output capabilities?**
+**A:** Enable "Structured Output" in `/settings`, set "Response Format" to "JSON", and define a JSON schema in the "JSON Schema" field.
+The AI will return responses matching your specified schema structure, perfect for system integration and data processing workflows.

 ### **Troubleshooting Common Deployment Issues**

 **❌ "Endpoint not found" or 401 Authentication errors:**
 - Verify your Azure AI Foundry endpoint URL ends with `/models`
-- Ensure your API key is correct and active
+- Ensure Managed Identity has proper permissions (Cognitive Services OpenAI User role)
-- Use the "🧪 Test Config" button to validate credentials
+- Use the "🧪 Test Config" button to validate connection
 - Check that your model deployment is active in Azure AI Foundry

 **❌ Azure deployment fails with "azd up" command:**